fredmaiaarantes/simpletasks/README.md

 #### Forms

 As one of the key parts of the front end, we have chosen a library to help us deal with this piece.
-Formik is one of the most expressive ways of writing forms in React, a good template for creating this kind of form is located in `ui/tasks/TaskForm.jsx` it is also integrated with Meteor by its call method.
+React Hook Form is performant, flexible and extensible library with easy-to-use validation.
+A good template for creating this kind of form is located in `ui/tasks/TaskForm.jsx` it is also integrated with Zod and Meteor by its call method.

-Want to know more and how to create many things with Formik? [their documentation](https://formik.org/docs/overview).
+Want to know more and how to create forms with React Hook Form? [their documentation](https://www.react-hook-form.com).

 #### The productivity core: Chakra-UI